jackcox15/Kairos/rns_PC/README.md

 - Reticulum running as a system service
 - MeshChat at http://localhost:8000
 - Nomadnet CLI
+- Kaiosctl Whiptail TUI for system management
+- Helper scripts for deploying hardware
-- **Optional:** WireGuard tunnel if you would like to join the mesh
+- **Optional:** WireGuard tunnel if you would like to join the Kairos network

 # Features
 ### The script automatically: